-The cost is $15 for members and $20 for non-members.
+The cost is $20 for members and $25 for non-members and $5 for students.
 Payment is required for attendance.
 Please wait for confirmation that your registration has been received before submitting payment via one of the following methods:

 - PayPal - Credit card payments can be submitted prior to the day of the event using the payment buttons below.

-- Cash or Check - Payment can be brought to the event or mailed in advance to the Treasurer.
+- Cash or Check - Payment can be brought to the event or mailed in advance to the Treasurer, Kristen Potts.
 Please make checks payable to WMIIA.
 Checks can be mailed to:

 If you would like to be invoiced prior to an event please email an invoice request to firstname.lastname@example.org detailing your name, all participants for whom the invoice should include, and a mailing address.